sum1lim/sea_ice_remote_sensing/README.md

 **Description**: Get a model and see if it can be applicable to other data.

-**Note**: Couldn't seem to get TensorFlow running on Windows or Ubuntu for the ML related scripts.
-For now MacOS with a M1 chip seems to work.
 ## Summary of the Project
 - Sea ice concentration classification models generated using Deep Learning architectures
 - Utilized Gray Level Co-occurrence Matrix (GLCM) products for feature engineering